 Funding opportunities for research, language study, internships, and conference travel are available to both current students and recent graduates.

 Boren Scholarships provide American undergraduate students with the resources and encouragement they need to acquire skills and experiences in areas of the world critical to the future security of our nation, in exchange for their commitment to seek work in the federal government.
 Boren Scholarships promote long term linguistic and cultural immersion ($10,000 a semester/$20,000 for a full academic year); study abroad proposals for two or more semesters are strongly encouraged.
-The campus deadline for the Boren Scholarship is January 13, 2013.
-Click here for more information.
-Faculty Advisor: Professor Chu (email@example.com).
+The campus deadline for the Boren Scholarship pre-application will be in December.
+Click here for more information on the award, and contact Kim Babon (firstname.lastname@example.org), the director of National Awards and Fellowships, for information about Oxy deadlines and applications.

 Carnegie Endowment Junior Fellows Program

 Each year the Endowment offers 8-10 one-year fellowships to uniquely qualified graduating seniors and individuals who have graduated during the past academic year.
 They are selected from a pool of nominees from close to 400 participating colleges.
 Carnegie Junior Fellows work as research assistants to the Endowment’s senior associates.
-The campus deadline is November 2, 2012.
-Click here for more information - the application is available here.
-Faculty Advisor: Professor Chu (firstname.lastname@example.org).
+The campus pre-application deadline will be in November.
+Click here for more information.
+Contact Kim Babon (email@example.com), the director of National Awards and Fellowships, for information about Oxy deadlines and applications.